-- (a) checking for any publicly available adverse regulatory or supervisory information; and - (b) obtaining evidence that the customer institution is licensed or authorised to conduct financial and/or banking business.
+- (a) checking for any publicly available adverse regulatory or supervisory information which is to be evaluated as set out in Section 3.5.1(a)(a); and - (b) obtaining evidence that the customer institution is licensed or authorised to conduct financial and/or banking business.
 This could take place by: - consulting public registries and websites maintained by supervisory and regulatory authorities; - requesting information directly from the customer; and - checking with another office, subsidiary, branch or correspondent bank operating in the same country of the customer.